PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 remember the $-\alpha$ appears if we turn on a flat gauge field.
 If we want it to single valued we have $\alpha = 0$.
 This is fantastic!
 We have a way to describe the momenta of the free boson in general.
 Moreover we have found all the possible conformal weights, up to an integer, since $L_0 = \frac{1}{2} (P_0^\alpha)^2 + N$, where $N$ is some number operator whatever.
 So we also now know all the twisted Hilbert spaces here!
 WOOOOHHHHOOOOOOO!
 (Ok not all, but still we know a lot).

+## Boundary Entropy

+One way to think about boundary conditions is "boundary entropy."
+This is a measure of how complex the boundary looks like that serves the role of the c-function when we flow along marginal deformations on the same theory.
+We often call it the $g$-function.
+Intuitively we expect it to be monotonic as the entropy changes monotonically as we perform an RG transformation which by definition makes the boundary fuzzier and fuzzier.

+But these are words.
+How do we actually calculate this thing?
+We want an entropy so if we have a partition function $Z_\alpha$ associated to a boundary $\alpha$ we can define the boundary entropy $S_\alpha = \log Z_\alpha$ or some normalization of this.
+The most natural partition function to choose from is the disk partition function with the chosen boundary.
+So once we have that, we define $S_\alpha = \log g_\alpha$ which represents the finite terms in $Z_\alpha$.
+We call that $g_\alpha$ the g-function of the boundary.
+There is a nice formalism in which the precise normalization becomes unambiguous, but the idea won't change.

+In essence this is the inner product with the unique cft vacuum and the state that corresponds to that insertion.

 # Interesting $\mathbb{Z}_2$'s

 One thing we could have noticed above is that if the free Boson is diagonal with respect to the $\mathfrak{u}(1)$ chiral algebra.
 Let's derive the conformal weights carefully.
 The stress tensor is defined by